AllNamesRTaken/GoodCore/README.md

   - Log pipe
   - Guid generation
   - looping

+# Caveat
+Iterator support in List and SortedList requires that the browser supports it too.
+So if you have to support a browser which do not such as IE11 then please use a polyfill like core.js.

 # Examples
 Here is a small example that makes no sense other than show what the lib looks like in use.